shashank12-collab/first_project/README.md

 # first_project
-This is a simple website that i recently make  with HTML and CSS  only
+This is a simple website that i recently made with HTML and CSS  only